alifarhid/pandas/doc/source/user_guide/scale.rst

 ray, numba, to name a few.

 `Bodo`_ is a JIT (just-in-time) compiler engine that takes the python code almost as is and run it on multiple cores in parallel, on a machine or a cluster of machines.
-With bodo you can use the same pandas APIs.
+With `Bodo`_ you can use the same pandas APIs.

-Bodo can be installed through pip or conda.
+`Bodo`_ can be installed through pip or conda.
 To see more detail please refer to documentation in `bodo.ai`_ .
 Here is a summary of installation in a conda environment:

 .. code-block:: bash